 Shannon has provided consultation and training on a national, state and local level in the areas of tobacco control and prevention, coalition development, HIV prevention, comprehensive school-based heath, substance use and abuse prevention, peer recovery supports, and violence prevention.

-As the Center Associate, Priyanka Bhandari, BSc provides support to the day-to-day operations of the RIPRC, including maintaining RIPRC.org’s online presence and assisting with material development.
+As a Center Associate, Priyanka Bhandari, BSc provides support to the day-to-day operations of the RIPRC, including maintaining RIPRC.org’s online and social media presence and assisting with material development.
 She also supports training and technical assistance activities.

 As Materials Development Specialist, Deborah Dean, MA designs fact sheets, brochures and other informational print and web-based materials for the various audiences served by the RIPRC, including substance abuse and other prevention providers, community members, parents, caregivers, and educators.